Section 19-238 Procedures for grievances and complaints.

 person who issued the discipline

-within seven (7) working days following knowledge of the occurrence of the problem.
+seven (7) working days following knowledge of the occurrence of the problem.
+If possible, the

-If possible, the grievance or complaint should be settled at this level through discussions with the
+grievance or complaint should be settled at this level through discussions with the involved

-involved parties.
-If informal discussions do not resolve the issue, the matter shall be reduced to
+parties.
+If informal discussions do not resolve the issue,

 (2) If step (1) does not resolve the situation, the employee may forward the